VictorGhosh/clearerr/README.md

 - [ ] Seerr api - I need to find out if seerr is going to re-request after removal.
 If so we will need to stop it.

 - [ ] File and disk sizes - still have not fully landed on how this will work.
-Can I trust any of the other apis to have accurate file size data as plex seems be just making it up
+Can I trust any of the other apis to have accurate file size data as plex seems be just making it up.